tongwu-msft/azure-rest-api-specs/index.md

 ## Register your client application with Azure AD

 Most Azure services (such as [Azure Resource Manager providers][ARM-Provider-Summary] and the classic Service Management APIs) require your client code to authenticate with valid credentials before you can call the service's API.
-Authentication is coordinated between the various actors by Azure AD, which provides your client with an [access token][AAD-Glossary-Access-Token] as proof of the authentication or authorization.
+Authentication is coordinated between the various actors by Azure AD, which provides your client with an [access token][AAD-Glossary-Access-Token] as proof of the authentication/authorization.
 The token is then sent to the Azure service in the HTTP Authorization header of all subsequent REST API requests.
 The token's [claims][AAD-Glossary-Claim] also provide information to the service, allowing it to validate the client and perform any required authorization.

 If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered your client, you can skip to the [Create the request](#create-the-request) section.

 ### Prerequisites

-Your [client application][AAD-Glossary-Client-Application] must make its identity configuration known to Azure AD before run time by registering it in an [Azure AD tenant][AAD-Glossary-Tenant].
+Your [client application][AAD-Glossary-Client-Application] must make its identity configuration known to Azure AD before runtime by registering it in an [Azure AD tenant][AAD-Glossary-Tenant].
 Before you register your client with Azure AD, consider the following:

 * If you do not have an Azure AD tenant yet, see [How to get an Azure Active Directory tenant][AAD-Howto-Tenant].

 * In accordance with the OAuth2 Authorization Framework, Azure AD supports two types of clients.
-Understanding each client can help you decide which is the most appropriate for your scenario:
+Understanding each will help you decide which is most appropriate for your scenario:
-    * [web/confidential][AAD-Glossary-Web-Client] clients run on a web server and can access resources under their own identity (that is, service or daemon), or they can obtain delegated authorization to access resources under the identity of a signed-in user (that is, web app).
+    * [web/confidential][AAD-Glossary-Web-Client] clients run on a web server and can access resources under their own identity (for example, a service or daemon), or they can obtain delegated authorization to access resources under the identity of a signed-in user (for example, a web app).
 Only a web client can securely maintain and present its own credentials during Azure AD authentication to acquire an access token.
-    * [native/public][AAD-Glossary-Native-Client] clients are installed and run on a device and can access resources on behalf of a user only under delegated authorization, using the identity of the signed-in user to acquire an access token.
+    * [native/public][AAD-Glossary-Native-Client] clients are installed and run on a device.
+They can access resources only under delegated authorization, using the identity of the signed-in user to acquire an access token on behalf of the user.

 * The registration process creates two related objects in the Azure AD tenant where the application is registered: an application object and a service principal object.
-For more background on these components and how they are used at run time, see [Application and service principal objects in Azure Active Directory][AAD-Apps-And-Sps].
+For more background on these components and how they are used at runtime, see [Application and service principal objects in Azure Active Directory][AAD-Apps-And-Sps].

 You are now ready to register your client application with Azure AD.